Business Execution

 Perfectionism can paralyze entrepreneurs.
 It leads to higher stress levels and burnout and results in wasted resources.
 In addition, perfectionists can be overly critical of themselves and their team, leading to reduced morale overall and a lack of desire to experiment with new ideas.

 Perfectionists can also fall victim to the mentality of “if I can’t make it perfect, why even try?”
 This, of course, leads to many missed opportunities.
-And in fact, studies have shown that being a perfectionist does not make you a higher performer.
+Studies have shown that being a perfectionist does not make you a higher performer.
 So what gives?

 How to Get Over Perfectionism